BingyaoHuang/single-shot-pro-cam-calib/README.md

 ## Citation
 Please cite these papers in your publications if it helps your research:

-    @article{huang2018a,
-        title={A Single-shot-per-pose Camera-Projector Calibration System For Imperfect Planar Targets}, author={Huang, Bingyao and Ozdemir, Samed and Liao, Chunyuan and Tang, Ying and Ling, Haibin}, journal={International Symposium on Mixed and Augmented Reality (ISMAR)}, year={2018}
+    @inproceedings{huang2018a,
+        author = "Huang, Bingyao and Ozdemir, Samed and Wei, Ying and Liao, Chunyuan and Ling, Haibin", title = "A Single-shot-per-pose Camera-Projector Calibration System For Imperfect Planar Targets", year = "2018",
+        booktitle = "Adjunct Proceedings of the IEEE International Symposium for Mixed and Augmented Reality 2018 (To appear)"
     }